 Saxophonist Dan Graser is emerging as one of the most active performers and pedagogues of his generation.
-A recipient of the Doctor of Musical Arts from the University of Michigan, Dan served as Teaching Assistant to legendary saxophone pedagogue, Donald Sinta.
-Dan received his Masters degree from UM as well and completed his undergraduate studies in both performance and music history/theory at the Crane School of Music as a student of saxophone virtuoso Timothy McAllister.
+A recipient of the Doctor of Musical Arts from the University of Michigan, Dan served as Teaching Assistant to legendary saxophone pedagogue, Donald Sinta and is currently Assistant Professor of Saxophone at Grand Valley State University.

 Dan is a Selmer Paris artist and performs on Selmer Saxophones and Mouthpieces exclusively.